Frigolit/HXEmu/README.md

 - SDL2_image

 ### Frontends
-There are currently two frontends available which can be specified via the "--frontend" argument to the compilation script:
+Frontends are enabled if support is available by default, but can be enabled or disabled specifically by passing the "--frontend-NNN" and "--no-frontend-NNN" flags to the compilation script.
-- sdl2 - Simple DirectMedia Layer 2.x (default)
+- sdl2 - Simple DirectMedia Layer 2.x
 - cli - Command-Line Interface (incomplete, just LCD output for now)

 Note: The CLI frontend requires a Unicode-capable terminal emulator and font for proper display.